Operation Lalang: Launch of Operation Lalang

 On 27 October 1987, Mahathir together with the police launched an operation he said was necessary to defuse racial tension that had reached "dangerous proportions".
-He said that the country was facing an economic recession and high unemployment, and could not afford racial riots.
-The operation was codenamed lalang after a type of weed.
+He said that the country was facing an economic recession and high unemployment, and could not afford race riots.
+The operation was codenamed lalang after a type of weed found in Malaysia.
 According to Mahathir the decision for the operation was taken by the police, and that he, as the Minister of Home Affairs, had to go along with it.
 The Inspector General of Police Tan Sri Mohammed Hanif Omar said the police operation was for the sake of national security, and had nothing to do with politics.

 The proposed UMNO rally was given as one of the reasons by the Inspector General of Police for the 27 October crackdown under the Internal Security Act.
-It was argued that had the rally been held, it could have sparked off racial riots given the likely incendiary nature of the speeches of UMNO politicians.
+It was argued that had the rally been held, it could have sparked off race riots given the likely incendiary nature of the speeches of UMNO politicians.
 It has also been argued that the Prime Minister had to have a quid pro quo for cancelling the UMNO rally, therefore opposition leaders and civil libertarians were arrested in order to placate the disappointed would-be rally participants.